stasyanski/stasyanski/README.md

 <h3 align="center">🇲🇩 A passionate developer from Moldova</h3>

+- 📖 I am currently working on a desktop application written in Java<br>
+**which helps individuals break away from their bad habits.**

-- 📖 Currently studying Software Engineering:<br>
+- 📖 Currently studying Software Engineering<br>
 **at the University of Northampton.**